Bilal-A-G/W_I_Zr_Ds/README.md

 Inspired by / based off concepts from [Ryan Hipple's 2017 Unite Talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk) and [Unity's Open Project, Chop Chop](https://github.com/UnityTechnologies/open-project-1)

+# Installation
+This repository is a Unity package, add it to your project via the repository's URL, or SSH if you prefer

 # License
 MIT, see the [LICENSE](https://github.com/Bilal-A-G/W_I_Zr_Ds-Tools/blob/main/LICENSE.md) for more info